What are radicalisation and extremism?

 In terms of internet safety, we ensure suitable filters are in place to keep children & young people away from extremist materials, in keeping with Wandsworth guidelines.

 All staff are legally bound to report any safeguarding concerns in order to protect the welfare of staff, children & young people and those around them.
-The designated safeguarding officers are Jo Cole-Biroth (Lead), Sarah Adams, Mike Kemlo, Tracey Kingston, Paul Gorham and Greg Edwards.
+The designated safeguarding officers are: Chris Alamiyo, Gavin Attwell, Sarah Adams, Mike Kemlo, Penny Doswell, Tracey Kingston, Paul Gorham, Greg Edwards & Elliot Blackmore.
 Advice should always be sought if in doubt.

 Signs to be aware of amongst staff, children & young people and family/carers include: